 10. A few final suggestions to help with new puppy care and the first few months of your new friendship:

 - If your Aussie shows a lot of herding instinct… keep them busy with chasing a ball or frisbee.
 Herding classes are usually available as well.

 - If after taking an obedience class with your puppy you feel that you would like to go further, try agility, herding or flyball to see what you like.
 Talk to your local dog club and they should be able to point you in the right direction.

 - A good breeder is a great source of knowledge for the first few months with your new Aussie puppy.
 A concerned breeder does not mind if you ask questions, because it means you really care about your puppy.

 Read more articles here under “Dog Training” and “Dogs in General.”

 You’ll find a wealth of information on training, great books to read, and lots of useful information to help you understand your Australian Shepherd.

-Well bred Aussies are a joy to own and love.
+Well-bred Aussies are a joy to own and love.
 And, following the above new puppy care guidelines should help your new Aussie family member blend seamlessly into your family’s life.
-Getting off on the right foot will go a long way toward helping your puppy learn to become everything you hope for, setting up a wonderful relationship to help you enjoy each other for what will hopefully be a long and happy lifetime.
+Getting off on the right foot will go a long way toward helping your puppy learn to become everything you hope for, setting up a wonderful relationship to help you enjoy each other for what will hopefully be a long and happy life.